 The Undergraduate Student Research Award (USRA) program is meant to nurture your interest and fully develop your potential for a research career in the natural sciences and engineering.
 These awards are also meant to encourage you to undertake graduate studies in these fields.
 If you would like to gain research work experience that complements your studies in an academic setting, this program can provide you with financial support through your host university.
-NSERC encourages qualified Aboriginal students to apply for these awards.
+NSERC encourages qualified Indigenous students to apply for these awards.

 All Canadian undergraduate students who have completed at least two terms of their bachelor's degree in natural science or engineering and meet the eligibility criteria can participate in the NSERC USRA program.
 For more information please visit the NSERC website or contact Research Support Services, University of Guelph by emailing email@example.com.